mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 challenges and how can we actually achieve that?

-**Liran:**[00:02:12] So, I can say from my personal experience as well from pretty much everything I read on the topic, the best way to move faster is to work in smaller units.
+**Liran:**[00:02:12] So, I can say from my personal experience as well from pretty much everything I've read on the topic, the best way to move faster is to work in smaller units.

 You mentioned DORA, the DORA metrics and accelerate, and they're constantly